From Flat to Fabulous: How to Elevate Your LinkedIn Profile with Color and Depth

 The ABOUT section is rather important for your presence and discoverability on LinkedIn.
 When this area is blank, your Profile is not only less helpful to the humans who read it, the computer algorithms throttle your chances of being found.
 In fact, LinkedIn says that members with completed profiles see more relevant feed updates and receive more profile views.

-Writing Prompts
+ABOUT Section Writing Prompts

-- What kind of lawyer/professional are you?
+- What kind of lawyer/legal professional are you?

-- Who is your ideal client/audience?
+- Who is your ideal client or target audience?

 - Why did you choose your area of law/niche/specialty?